 Uncomfortable with Speaking Up?

 If you have your executive’s support for this, but tend to feel intimidated by all the experts around the table, it may help to again treat this in the context of what’s best for the organisation.
 In other articles on this site, I write about facing such fears and learning from some of the best.
-Think all of speaking up from the perspective of your professional responsibilities, and you’ll find yourself owning your role when recording.
+Think about speaking up from the perspective of your professional responsibilities, and you’ll find yourself owning your role when recording.